hilt86/NAGBOT/README.md

 eg. `$export NAGBOT_SLACK_CHANNEL=”ABCDEFGHI”`

-### 2.4 Test it works.
+### 2.4 Manual test

-To test it generate an alert from Elastalert or use curl to send Nagbot a json test event.
+To test slackbot manually generate an alert from Elastalert or use curl to send Nagbot a json test event.

 For example:

 #### test_event.json